Confidant Cares Family & Friends Group

 Individuals caring for someone with addiction need support too.
 Credentialed addiction professionals facilitate therapeutic discussions among care givers and provide guidance and education.

-Monday 7pm EST
+Monday and Thursday 7pm EST

 The Confidant Cares Family Support Group is a safe, confidential virtual venue for parents and other concerned individuals to discuss a loved one’s suspected or confirmed use of drugs and alcohol.
 Credentialed addiction professionals teach and guide participants using evidence-based peer-to-peer support.
 Group meetings provide education, encouragement, and empowerment for family members to best help their loved one.
 Through skilled facilitation and mentorship, participants learn strategies that assist them in coping with the many negative consequences often associated with substance misuse and addiction.
 Our attendees find relief from the debilitating feelings of stress, guilt, shame, anger, fear, anxiety, loss, grief and social isolation.
 Members find solace knowing that they are not alone in their struggles.
 Regular group attendance promotes healing and hope.
 Join us to increase your courage, resilience, and understanding - you’re not in this alone!